Covering $\mathsf{Irrep}(S_n)$ With Tensor Products and Powers: Statements of Results

 \powersquantitative*

-We remark that the constants $k,C,t$ guaranteed by Theorem~\ref{thm:randomproduct} and Theorem~\ref{thm:powersquantitative} are all effective.
-We expect that for purposes of quantitative estimates, a better estimate of $k$ in Theorem~\ref{thm:randomproduct} could be obtained by verifying the distinct shared row lengths condition directly instead of passing through Corollary~\ref{cor:manyrowssuffices}.
+The constants $k$ and $C$ in Theorems~\ref{thm:randomproduct} and~\ref{thm:powersquantitative} are both effective.
+We expect that for purposes of quantitative estimates, a better estimate of $k$ in Theorem~\ref{thm:randomproduct} could be obtained by verifying the distinct shared row lengths condition directly instead of using Corollary~\ref{cor:manyrowssuffices}.